destel/rill/README.md

 ## Working with slices
 Rill is designed for channel based workflows, but it can also be used with slices, thanks to its ability to do ordered processing.
-Example below demonstrates how you can create a **mapSLice** generic helper function that does parallel slice processing.
+Example below demonstrates how to create a **mapSLice** generic helper function that does parallel slice processing.
 That helper is then used to fetch users from an API concurrently.

 [Full runnable example](https://pkg.go.dev/github.com/destel/rill#example-package-Slices)